-- Regarding size, Gentoo penguins are the third largest penguins.
-They can reach up to 30 inches high and weigh about 12 pounds.
+Regarding size, Gentoo penguins are the third largest penguins.
+They can reach up to 30 inches high and weigh about 12 lbs.

 Humboldt penguins got their name from the cold water current that is coming from the Antarctic and flows to South America (the place itself got its name from the German scientist Friedrich Humboldt).

 Humboldt penguins have medium sized bodies, large heads, dominantly black plumage, and a distinct black band around their chests.

 Kingdom Order Family Genus Species Animalia Sphenisciformes Spheniscidae Aptenodytes Aptenodytes patagonicus

 Next, to Emperor penguins, King penguins ranked as the second largest penguins in the world.
 Aside from that, King penguins are known to be excellent in diving and can reach as deep as 300 meters below.

 One notable feature of the King penguin is a gold-orange patch located on both sides of its neck.
 This patch gradually becomes lighter orange in its upper chest.